-The Design and Technology A-Level is now in its third year of delivery.
-The revised specification is a forward thinking qualification which will give pupils an insight into the role of a commercial designer and give them practical experience and understanding about technical principles and manufacturing processes.
+The Design and Technology A-Level specification is a forward thinking qualification which will give pupils an insight into the role of a commercial designer and give them practical experience and understanding about technical principles and manufacturing processes.
 The course will suit pupils with an interest in product design development, a curiosity of how products are designed and manufactured and those with a flair for creativity.
 It gives a good background to all those interested in engineering or designing in its widest sense.
 The A-level is a natural progression from the GCSE 9-1 Design & Technology course and as such builds upon the practical skills and processes covered at GCSE.
 It is therefore highly recommended that boys have completed the GCSE or equivalent.